Eyas-OB/Calculator/README.md

 # Calculator
-Making a simple calculator to get a better understanding of python and using github in the same project
+Making a simple calculator to get a better understanding of python, vs code and git all in the same project.

+I belive that project based learning is the most fun and effective way to learn programming

 YT videos coming soon!